 That would be enough for both starters, as Failing would be pulled for Blair Lakso (Hamburg, NY/University at Buffalo) in the seventh.
 Spiker would hand the ball off to Bret Viola (Carmel, NY/Stevens) in the seventh as well.

 Anthony Herrera (McKinney, Texas/University of Louisiana-Monroe) would give the Diamond Dawgs some insurance in the bottom of the eighth as a single would drive in Machonis.
 Pagano would make Viola pay for loading the bases as he would hit a triple that would score Herrera, Brian Cox (North Kingston, Rhode Island/LeMoyne College) and Johnson.

 The Pilots would get one run back in the top of the ninth, as Willy Yahn (Sharon, Connecticut/University of Connecticut) would hit a long double that would score pinch-hitter Charlie Sobieraski.
 That would be all the Pilots would get, as Lakso would get the next two batters out to end the game.

 Failing would get the win for Mohawk Valley.
 Spiker would get the loss for Newark.

-The Diamond Dawgs (16-15) head off to the Smith Sports Complex in Boonville on Sunday to face the Adirondack Trail Blazers.
+The Diamond Dawgs (16-15) head off to the Smith Sports Complex in Boonville to face the Adirondack Trail Blazers.
 The Pilots (12-18) will try to end their losing streak at three as they head to Dunn Field to face Western Division leader Elmira.